By eating a low-carb, ketogenic diet, I completely eliminated my daily night terrors and have continued to improve my sleep quality.

 It was around early 2017 that I learned how carbohydrate intake can lead to unwanted consequences for some people.
 I had never thought about this before as I was always under the impression that carbs were good and fat was evil.
 “Fat makes you fat.”
 “Carbs give you energy.”
 “Carbs are essential for life.”
 Blah blah blah.

 I think it was on a Robb Wolf podcast that I first heard the term “ketosis” and about the ketogenic diet.
-It was a diet consisting of high fat foods, restricted carbohydrates, and moderate protein.
+It was a diet consisting of high-fat foods, restricted carbohydrates, and moderate protein.
 It could balance your blood sugar, moods, and hormones (oh, did I forget to mention that I also lost my period for over a year?).
 I was intrigued by the idea of the diet, to say the least.

-I had nothing to lose and everything to gain.
+There was nothing to lose and everything to gain.
 I dove head first into research about ketosis.
 A week later, I fully committed to it.
 The rest was history.

 Keto and Night Terrors